MISP/misp-rfc/misp-taxonomy-format/raw.md

 to ensure adequate distribution, understanding, validation or action of the shared information.
 MISP taxonomies is a public repository of known vocabularies that can be used in threat information sharing.

+Machine tags were introduced in 2007 [@?machine-tags] to allow users to be more precise when tagging their picture with geolocation.
+So a machine tag is a tag which use a special syntax to provide more information to user and machines.
+Machine tags are also known as triple tags due to the their format.

+In MISP taxonomy context, machine tags help analysts to classify their cybersecurity events, indicators or threats.
+MISP taxonomy can be used for classification, filtering, triggering action or visualization depending on their use in threat intelligence platforms like MISP [@?MISP-P].

 ##  Conventions and Terminology

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**",